 About Ms. Amlaw

-American soprano Karen Amlaw, contender in the 2012 American Prize Competition (opera/operetta division) and alternate in Connecticut Concert Opera's 2011 American Opera Idol Competition, returned to singing after a 15 year leave in September 2003.
+American soprano Karen Amlaw, first alternate in Connecticut Concert Opera's 2013 American Opera Idol Competition, returned to singing after a 15 year leave in September 2003.
 What was at that time a one day a week commitment: singing in choir to get a break from the stresses of life as a restaurant manager has grown into a whole different career focus as a musician, music administrator and educator.

-Ms. Amlaw, also a semi-finalist in the 2007 Peter Elvins Vocal Competition and semi-finalist in the 2011 American Prize Competition, has received merit scholarships to support her operatic studies at both Crittenden Opera Studio and New England Conservatory’s School of Continuing Education Opera Studio.
+Ms. Amlaw, also a semi-finalist in the 2007 Peter Elvins Vocal Competition and semi-finalist in the 2011 and 2012 American Prize Competitions, has received merit scholarships to support her operatic studies at both Crittenden Opera Studio and New England Conservatory’s School of Continuing Education Opera Studio.

 Ms. Amlaw’s education includes a BA in psychology with a minor in music from the University of Rochester/Eastman School of Music where her principal instrument was violin.
 She has studied voice with Karen Lykes (currently professor of voice at the University of Cincinnati College-Conservatory of Music), Maria Ferrante, and world renowned soprano Maria Spacagna.
 Her coaches have included Brian Moll, Olga Rogach and Bradley Pennington, founder of Boston Bel Canto Opera.
 She is currently under the tutelage of MET veteran dramatic mezzo Sondra Kelly.